 CROHMIQ® static protective FIBC fabric provides protection from hazardous electrostatic discharges by safely dissipating charge into the atmosphere by a process called corona.

 Corona is one form of electrostatic discharge, but unlike sparks or brush discharges, corona is low energy and is not incendiary to flammable or explosive atmospheres.

 surrounding a circular conductor.

 The advantage of using corona to safely dissipate charge is that it does not require a ground connection.
-Type C FIBC do require a ground connection because they rely on conduction to transport charge to ground; take away the ground connection and charge has nowhere to go.
-With corona, there is always somewhere for charge to be safely dissipated.
+Type C FIBC bulk bags do require a ground connection because they rely on conduction to transport charge to ground; take away the ground connection and charge has nowhere to go.
+With corona as part of the Type D FIBC, there is always somewhere for charge to be safely dissipated.

 When you’re working in flammable or volatile conditions or with material that can quickly become dangerous with a static spark from traditional bulk bags, contact us today to learn more about our high-quality Type D FIBC bulk bags.